Talha2000/StockTracker/README.md

 ### How to Run:

-To run this project, you will the following command to install all the dependencies:
+To run this project, you will need to enter the following command to install all the dependencies:

 npm install